KentaaNL/buckaruby/README.md

 You can override the default mode with the parameter `mode`.

-#### Payment methods
+### Payment methods

 To retrieve the payment methods enabled in Buckaroo and supported by this library, you can use the method `payment_methods`.
-On success, this method will return an array with all payment methods that can be used.
-See also `PaymentMethod` for predefined constants.
+This method will return an array with all payment methods that can be used.
+See also `Buckaruby::PaymentMethod` for predefined constants.

 ```ruby
 payment_methods = gateway.payment_methods